palewire/first-automated-chart/docs/index.md

 Northern     13087
 ```

-We can use a Python to loop through the district and create an annual arrests chart for each one.
-While there are numerous ways to accomplish this task, for this example we'll write a function that takes the name of a district as an argument and returns a chart.
+That means could use Python and our datawrapper library create nine different annual arrests charts.

+While there are numerous ways to accomplish this task, in this example we'll write a function that takes the name of a district as an argument and returns a chart.
 We'll then use a `for` loop to call that function for each district.

 Here's a function that does exactly that.
 We don't have enough time to walk through every step of it, but if you look closely you can see that it's very similar to the code we used to create the first chart.
 You should copy and paste it into a new cell in your notebook.